Cannibal Holocaust: Interpretations

 These interpretations have also been criticized as hypocritical and poor justification for the film's content, as Cannibal Holocaust itself is highly sensationalized.
 Firsching claims that "The fact that the film's sole spokesperson for the anti-exploitation perspective is played by porn star Robert Kerman should give an indication of where its sympathies lie", while Schager says Deodato is "pathetically justifying the unrepentant carnage by posthumously damning his eaten filmmaker protagonists with a 'who are the real monsters – the cannibals or us?' anti-imperialism morale."

+Cannibal Holocaust is relevant to the historical relationship between the United States and Latin America.
+In Dissecting Cannibal Holocaust, Nathan Wardinski observes that "the fictionalized native people of this film personify Western and specifically US attitudes toward the region and its people."
+The film is also relevant to the contentious history of western anthropologists and the Yanomami people (referred to as Yanomamö in the film).
+The Yanomami were brought to worldwide attention by anthropologist Napoleon Chagnon whose work described the Yanomami as "the fierce people" who lived in a constant state of warfare.
+According to Chagnon, rape and domestic violence were commonplace in Yanomami culture when he conducted field research.
+These findings were disputed by other anthropologists and Chagnon's reputation was devastated by the book Darkness in El Dorado: How Scientists and Journalists Devastated the Amazon by Patrick Tierney, a layperson who was found to have fabricated evidence, bringing the accuracy of Darkness in El Dorado into question.
+The book was the basis for the documentary Secrets of the Tribe.
+There is evidence that Clerici used Chagnon's work as the basis for the script to Cannibal Holocaust.

 Controversies

-Since its original release, Cannibal Holocaust has been the target of censorship by moral and animal activists.
+Since its original release, Cannibal Holocaust has been the target of censorship by moral and animal advocates.
 Other than graphic gore, the film contains several scenes of sexual violence and genuine cruelty to animals, issues which find Cannibal Holocaust in the midst of controversy to this day.
 Due to this notoriety, Cannibal Holocaust has been marketed as having been banned in over 50 countries.
 In 2006, Entertainment Weekly magazine named Cannibal Holocaust as the 20th most controversial film of all time.